Develop Smart Home Skills for Multiple Languages

 |Far East||English (AU), Japanese||US West (Oregon)|

 Make a note of the ARN for each region.
-You will add an ARN for each region when you configure the skill.
+You add the ARN for each region when you configure the skill.

 For detailed steps to create a skill, see Add a Lambda Function.

 If you send asynchronous and change report events, you must send them to the correct Alexa event gateway.
-The event gateway varied depending where your Lambda function is hosted.
+The event gateway varied depending where you host your Lambda function.
 Following is the list of URLs by region.

 - North America: